-December 31, 2013 and certain exhibits thereto.
-Stockholders may request additional copies in writing to the following address:
+December 31, 2014 and certain exhibits thereto.
+Stockholders may request additional copies by writing to the following address:

-AMN Healthcare Services, Inc. 12400 High Bluff Drive, Suite 100 San Diego, California 92130 Attn: Denise L. Jackson, Secretary
+AMN Healthcare Services, Inc. 12400 High Bluff Drive San Diego, California 92130 Attn: Denise L. Jackson, Secretary

-Delivery of Proxy Statement, Annual Report or Notice of Internet Availability of Materials
+Delivery of Proxy Statement, Annual Report or Notice of Internet Availability of Proxy Materials

-We may satisfy SEC rules regarding delivery of our proxy materials. including our proxy statement, or delivery of the Notice by delivering a single copy of these documents to an address shared by two or more stockholders.
+We may satisfy SEC rules regarding delivery of our proxy materials, including our proxy statement, or delivery of the Notice by delivering a single copy of these documents to an address shared by two or more stockholders.
 This process is known as "householding."
 To the extent we have done so, we have delivered only one set of proxy materials or one Notice, as applicable, to stockholders who share an address with another stockholder, unless contrary instructions were received prior to the mailing date.

 We undertake to deliver promptly upon written or oral request a separate copy of our proxy statement, our annual report and/or our Notice, as requested, to a stockholder at a shared address to which a single copy of these documents was delivered.
-To make such a request, please contact our Secretary at the address set forth in the section immediately above entitled "Annual Report" or by calling our offices at 866-871-8519.
-If your Common Stock is held by a brokerage firm or bank and you prefer to receive separate copies of our proxy statement, our annual report or the Notice, either now or in the future, please contact your brokerage or bank.
-If your brokerage or bank is unable or unwilling to assist you, please contact us as indicated above.
+To make such a request, please contact our